Reimbursing Physicians for Fluoride Varnish

 - Fluoride varnish is an inexpensive preventive measure that can curb high costs to state Medicaid programs for treating tooth decay.
 Most Medicaid programs pay between $15 and $30 for the procedure, and some also separately reimburse for screening, anticipatory guidance, and risk assessment.

-Currently, 40 states have Medicaid programs that pay medical providers for preventive dental care.
+Currently, 43 states and the District of Columbia have Medicaid programs that pay medical providers for preventive dental care.
 In North Carolina, a leader in the field, these services reached 60,000 children under age 4 in 2007.

 For more information, see the 2009 issue brief from the National Academy for State Health Policy (NASHP) as well as presentations from Pew’s September 2009 webcast on the importance of engaging medical providers in caring for young children’s oral health needs.
 Information is also available from your state chapter of the American Academy of Pediatrics